16 Different Types of Evergreen Trees (With Pictures)

 3. Pine Trees

-Pine trees look very similar to firs.
-In fact, people have often called them furs throughout history.
+Pine trees look very similar to firs, and people have often called them furs throughout history.
 Like the fir tree, the Pine tree grows very tall and can often exceed 250 feet when fully grown.
-These trees often lived for several hundred years almost have a thick, scaly bark.
-The pine tree needles are clustered into groups of 1 to 7 and can persist on the tree for 40 years.
+The trees that have lived for several hundred years almost have a thick, scaly bark.
+The pine tree needles are clustered into groups of up to seven and can stay on the tree for 40 years.

 Related Read: 19 Different Types of Pine Trees